LEGO® WEDO 2.0

 ‘Milo’ is a robot, which is also a rover.
 It is a good ice-breaker for our young students are building it, welcoming them into the world of robotics of excitement, fun and inventiveness.

 In our two lessons of the Basic program, the students will be building their first robot, understanding the key programming blocks, constructing programming strings as well as learning the functions and applications of the two sensors.
 Fun, exciting, purposeful-play and sense-making are part of the learning objectives.

 We structure the Basic program as a two-lesson curriculum to encourage parents to let their children to try out robotics.
-It will provide a fair amount of time for parents who are uncertain of their child's interest to evaluate their interest.
+It will provide a fair amount of time for parents to evaluate their child's interest in robotics.
 If the child feels that he/ she has minimal interest after the Basic program, he/she could move on without spending more time on further lessons, preventing unnecessary cost and time.
 Nevertheless, the child would still have learned the fundamentals of robotics and obtained a basic understanding and overview.

 1 hour 30 min